wurthless-elektroniks/g1crymax/readme.md

 too high) or out of focus (G3 voltage not exact).
 The usual way to hack around this is by adjusting the B+ voltage, but this can cause the chassis to run too hot, or possibly cause cathode poisoning if the voltages dip too low.

+The CRT, being a vacuum tube, emits electrons from its cathodes before they are accelerated towards the screen at near light speed.
-Most displays, however, do not use the G1 pin.
-This is the control grid, and on almost all consumer-grade equipment, it is tied to ground (i.e., 0 volts), allowing the electron guns to fire directly at the screen.
+Before that happens, there are several grids used to focus the beam.
+Similar to the tetrode and other multi-grid tubes, CRTs have a control grid on the G1 pin which is used to limit the flow of electrons into the next two grids.
+Most displays, however, do not use the G1 pin, and simply tie it to ground (i.e., 0 volts), allowing electrons to fire at the screen in an unrestricted manner.
 If a negative voltage is placed on G1, then it will limit how many electrons strike the screen.
-While this will make the screen darker, it also allows us to fine-tune the SCREEN and FOCUS values.
+While this will make the screen darker, it also allows us to fine-tune the SCREEN and FOCUS values, and, as a bonus, we can create a much tighter focused electron beam, resulting in a sharper and more vivid picture.

 It just so happens that many displays have large negative voltages present on their flyback transformer, but they can't be fed directly to the G1 pin because it won't be stable (or even safe).
 So, it's time to fix that.